Skip to main content

 Aspire Integration Testing

-TUnit provides first-class support for .NET Aspire integration testing through the TUnit.Aspire package.
+TUnit provides first-class support for Aspire integration testing through the TUnit.Aspire package.
 This package eliminates the boilerplate of managing an Aspire distributed application in tests, handling the full lifecycle (build, start, wait for resources, stop, dispose) automatically.

 Installation